 Nessus requires a license fee for commercial use, but is free for personal use

-You install it on a server, but if you use the AWS Marketplace, you can use Nessus just by launching it
+While it's typically installed on a server, if you purchase it from the AWS Marketplace, you can use Nessus simply by launching it.

-It would be great if security was clearly defined within the company, but the reality is that we don't have the resources to do that.
+Ideally, we'd have a robust security system in place, but the reality is that we often don't have the resources to do that.

 What is PCI DSS? | Japan Card Information Security Council